jindongwang/transferlearning/code/DeepDA/README.md

 ## Installation

+You can either git clone this whole repo by:

 ```
 git clone https://github.com/jindongwang/transferlearning.git
 cd code/DeepDA
 pip install -r requirements.txt
 ```

+Or if you just want to use this folder (i.e., no other things in this big transferlearning repo), you can go to [this site](https://minhaskamal.github.io/DownGit/#/home) and paste the url of this DeepDA folder (https://github.com/jindongwang/transferlearning/edit/master/code/DeepDA) and then download only this folder!

 We recommend to use `Python 3.7.10` which is our development environment.

 ## Usage